-Helping Children and Teens Get Healthy, Happy and Hopeful
+Helping Children, Teens and Young Adults Get Healthy, Happy and Hopeful

 Discover the COPE Program

-It's a fact that right now in the U.S., children and teens are not getting the mental health treatment they need.
+It's a fact that right now in the U.S., children, teens and young adults are not getting the mental health treatment they need.
 Many are on long waiting lists, and fewer than 25% are receiving help.
 According to the latest research, at least 5% of children and 9-20% of all adolescents suffer from depression, and the risk is even higher if their parents experience depression as well.
 And those numbers are even higher in minority populations.

 Common stressors/symptoms include:

-Faced with these facts, it's clear that timely, evidence-based prevention and help for depressed and anxious children and teens is an absolute must.
+Faced with these facts, it's clear that timely, evidence-based prevention and help for depressed and anxious children, teens and young adults is an absolute must.
 That is why the COPE Programs were created.
 COPE understands young people's needs and offers access to education and skills-building exercises to help prevent and manage negative emotions while enhancing healthy behaviors.

 Through a series of brief, easy-to-follow sessions, complete with skills-building activities, the evidence-based COPE Programs convey that there is hope for change, and that both depression and anxiety are treatable.

 COPE recognizes that we can't control trigger events, but we can control our responses to them.
-For less than the cost of just one session with a therapist, the COPE Program teaches children and teens how to recognize and stop automatic negative thoughts and replace them with positive thoughts instead.
+For less than the cost of just one session with a therapist, the COPE Program teaches children, teens and young adults how to recognize and stop automatic negative thoughts and replace them with positive thoughts instead.
 The result is feeling emotionally better and behaving in healthy ways.

 How You Think Affects How You Feel and Behave